 - Tip Look for bargains!
 Warm weather usually means lower prices.
 If you’re planning a summer wedding, you should be able to negotiate significant discounts at nearly all wedding venues.
 Be sure to ask about them.

 Florida boasts 633 miles of beaches and 1,350 miles of ocean coastline.
-10 of Trip Advisor’s 2016 top 25 best beaches are right here – Clearwater Beach is #1.
-With their breathtaking sunsets and sugar-white sands, Florida beaches are a wonderful setting for any type of wedding.
-Popular Gulf Coast beaches ideal for weddings include:
+10 of Trip Advisor’s 2018 top 25 best beaches in the U.S. are right here!

 Florida is the hottest travel destination on the planet.
-A new record was set in 2014 when 26 million people visited between January and March alone!
+A new record was set in 2017 when more than 60 million people visited the sunshine state in the first six month!
 The 19 commercial airports that support local and international tourism make getting in and out of the sunshine state a breeze.
 But what do you do once you and your guests have landed?
 Rental cars are fine for getting around, but not on your wedding day.